Machine learning as an improved estimator for magnetization curve and spin gap: Introduction

-We shed a light on another application of the machine learning, which is based on the Bayesian inference and the kernel method.
-Harada~\cite{harada} introduced it for parameter estimation in the finite-size scaling analysis of critical phenomena.
-It automatically finds the critical point and exponents out of finite-size data without assuming the form of the scaling function.
-It is becoming a general tool for the scaling analyses~\cite{ozeki,otsuka,seki,morita,totawindow,totabayes}.
-Nakamura~\cite{totabayes} applied the method to the evaluation of model functions of physical quantities directly from raw simulation data.
-The model functions are continuous and analytically differentiable.
-We can utilize them for further analyses such as estimating the specific heat from energy data by algebraic temperature differentiation.
-We determined~\cite{totabayes} the critical temperature as the singular point that cannot be modeled by a smooth function.
-Its accuracy was within six digits of the exact value for the two-dimensional Ising model~\cite{totabayes}.
+The Gaussian-kernel method is a machine-learning algorithm which enables analytically differentiable data regression.
+Harada~\cite{harada} introduced the Bayesian inference coupled with the Gaussian-kernel method for parameter estimation in the finite-size scaling analysis of critical phenomena.
+It automatically evaluates the critical point and critical exponents without assuming any form of the scaling function.
+Nakamura~\cite{totabayes} employed this method to find continuous and analytically differentiable model functions of physical quantities directly from raw simulation data.
+For example, we obtained the internal energy as a continuous function of the temperature as $E(T)$ out of energy data collected at discrete values of the temperature.
+We then found the specific heat $C(T)$ as a continuous function by algebraic temperature differentiation of $E(T)$.
+We also determined the critical temperature as an exclusion point of $E(T)$ that cannot be modeled by a smooth function.
+Its accuracy was within five digits of the exact value for the two-dimensional Ising model~\cite{totabayes}.
+We further estimated the critical exponent by the logarithmic differentiation of a model function of a physical quantity.
+A similar approach~\cite{huber} was taken to estimate the critical temperature as a point at which the neural network confuses the classification problem.

-In this Letter, we analyze the magnetization profile of antiferromagnetic~(AF) quantum spin systems as our working field, although the method is applicable to general problems.
-The magnetization process has been investigated to access the exotic ground state in the quantum spin systems both experimentally~\cite{kageyama,tanaka1,tanaka2} and theoretically~\cite{nishimori,chubukov,oshikawa}.
-We may identify a magnetic phase and estimate the spin gap out of the magnetization curve.
-By comparing numerical results for the curve with experimental results, we may estimate physical constants in magnetic materials.
+Empowered by this Bayesian inference coupled with the Gaussian-Kernel (B-GK) method, we acquire a useful tool to obtain a continuous and accurate estimate of the magnetization curve in a style completely different from the conventional ones.
+The magnetization plateau $M_{\rm p}$, its critical field $H_{\rm p}$, and its critical exponent $\delta$ will be estimated very accurately in a similar manner to how we obtained the critical temperature and the critical exponent for the Ising model~\cite{totabayes}.
+The method also gives an alternative estimate of the spin gap by the critical field of its zero-magnetization plateau.
+Since its size dependence is different from the conventional spin-gap definition, we can perform a combined size-extrapolation analysis using both series of data, which further improves the accuracy of the estimate.
+We also find that one hyperparameter in this analysis identifies the ground state being gapless or gapful by its score.

+For a check, we applied this method to one-dimensional models, obtaining the results that agreed with the exact solutions.
+Then, we used it to resolve the unsettled issues in the kagome antiferromagnet.
+We estimated the spin gap in the thermodynamic limit at a small but finite value.
+The critical exponent of each magnetic plateau suggested that the excitations above the states on the finite-magnetization plateaux as well as the excitations above the ground state are different from those below the plateau states.